 Impairment requirements of financial assets use more forward-looking information to recognise expected credit losses.
 Instruments within the scope of these requirements include financial assets measured at amortised cost i.e., deposits with foreign banks, debt instruments at amortised cost and Special Drawing Rights with the IMF as well as debt instruments measured at fair value through other comprehensive income.
 The Central Bank uses a simplified approach in calculation of expected credit losses for other receivables.
-Equity instruments measured at fair value through other comprehensive.
+Equity instruments measured at fair value through other comprehensive income are not subject of impairment.